Software application. Pexels Images.

 Palantir’s segments consist of Government and Commercial.
 The definitions of Palantir’s segments are available here: Government and Commercial.

-YoY Growth Rates Of Total Revenue And Revenue By Segment
+YoY Growth of Revenue By Segment

 Palantir’s segments consist of Government and Commercial.
 The definitions of Palantir’s segments are available here: Government and Commercial.